Brewbaker Technology Magnet High School

 Brewbaker Technology Magnet High School, colloquially known as BrewTech, is an American high school that received the Blue Ribbon Schools Program in 2009.
 Brewbaker serves students in grades 9 through 12.
 Brewbaker Technology Magnet High School opened in August 2000 as a product of a partnership between Montgomery County Public Schools, the Montgomery City Council, and the Montgomery Area Chamber of Commerce with funding from a series of federal and local grants.
 The school was also ranked #8 in Alabama as a top high school and #108 in the nation for the 2011-2012 school year.
 Brewtech also constantly wins Vex Robotics competitions and has many robots qualifying for state and worlds competitions each year.

 The school's biggest rival is Hazel Green in the Robotics program and LAMP in other competitions.

 Sports

+Brewbaker Tech Magnet High School's athletic programs include basketball, baseball, softball, golf, tennis, soccer, volleyball, track & field, cross country, wrestling, flag football and cheer teams.

 In Spring 2011, the Varsity Girls Basketball team won the 4A AHSAA State Championship in the Birmingham-Jefferson Convention Complex Arena.

-The Boys' Basketball consistently make it to the playoffs.